Recent Whale Sightings

 If orcas, any males?: 1

-Is there anything else you'd like to share about your encounter?: Beautiful!
+Is there anything else you'd like to share about your encounter?: Amazing!

 Photos available?: No